cucumber/compatibility-kit/devkit/README.md

 The main NPM scripts available are:

-- build: it build TypeScript files in `src` into JavaScript files in `dist`
+- `build`: it build TypeScript files in `src` into JavaScript files in `dist`
-- test: validate each `.ndjson` file against json schema of the Messages protocol
+- `test`: validate each `.ndjson` file against json schema of the Messages protocol
-- generate-ndjson: generate messages and serialize them as `.ndjson` for the features and using the step definitions of the `samples` folder
+- `generate-ndjson`: generate messages and serialize them as `.ndjson` for the features and using the step definitions of the `samples` folder
-- copy-samples: copy the samples into the packages.
-Will also copy the step definition into the JavaScript package
+- `copy-samples`: copy the samples into the packages.
+Will also copy the step definition into each language